 Food Innovation Wales’s team of internationally recognised food industry experts are available to assist clients navigate their way through a complex range of food disciplines, from nutrition and dietetics, environmental health, new product development, factory and workplace design, quality assurance, hygiene, food safety, marketing and efficiency.

 With decades’ worth of experience, Food Innovation Wales is dedicated to helping food businesses grow, innovate, compete and reach new markets.
 Join the countless food businesses that have already benefited from the help and advice of our team, and contact us now to explore ways that you can find greater success in the food industry.

 The HELIX project is a Welsh Government Initiative designed to help develop the food and drink industry in Wales.

-At a time where Brexit is generating uncertainty in the economy, the Welsh Food Industry can take advantage of the much needed funding available to help their businesses grow in the marketplace.
+The Welsh Food and Drink Industry can take advantage of the much needed funding available to help their businesses grow in the marketplace.

 New and existing SME food and drink manufacturers are able to access bespoke assistance from Food Technologists that is specific and tailored to the individual business.